FAQs for "Adding a New Inspection"

 18. What actions should I take if an inspection fails?

-• If an inspection fails, initiate a Corrective Action Report, Non-Conformance Report, or Out-of-Specification (OOS) Report directly from the inspection module to address the issues identified during the inspection.
+A: Initiate a Corrective Action Report, Non-Conformance Report, or Out-of-Specification (OOS) Report directly from the inspection module.

 19. How do I reopen an inspection if changes are needed?